10 Houseplant tips for New Plant Owners

 You can also look for damage from possible insects as a sign that you need to address that issue.

-9. Be on the Lookout for Insects in Indoor Plants
+9. Be on the Lookout for Insects and Pests

 Related article: How to get rid of Fungus gnats